steqeq/0000/docs/contribute/toolchain.md

-# About ROCm Documentation
+# ROCm documentation toolchain

-ROCm documentation is made available under open source [licenses](licensing.md).
+Our documentation relies on several open source toolchains and sites.
-Documentation is built using open source toolchains.
-Contributions to our documentation is encouraged and welcome.
-As a contributor, please familiarize yourself with our documentation toolchain.

 ## `rocm-docs-core`